thesis/valkyrie/README.md

 community have contributed.
 Check [Hubot Adapters][hubot-adapters] for the available ones.

-If you would like to run a non-Campfire or shell adapter you will need to add the adapter package as a dependency to the `package.json` file in the `dependencies` section.
+If you would like to run a non-Flowdock or shell adapter you will need to add the adapter package as a dependency to the `package.json` file in the `dependencies` section.